B2R2-org/PoE/README.md

 ### From source code

-Instead of running the command `poe` to use the released version of PoE, you can also clone the latest source code of PoE and run it:
+Instead of running the released version of PoE, you can also clone the latest source code of PoE and run it directly:
 ```
 git clone https://github.com/B2R2-org/PoE
 cd PoE